 A private dining room outfitted with a mural by Detroit artist Ryan Herberholz further honors this legacy.

-The property’s next chapter will arrive later this year with the debut of five colonial-style houses, reimagined with 18 additional guest suites inspired by former visitors and literary icons like Edgar Allan Poe and Walt Whitman.
+In addition to the 135 rooms, the property features five colonial-style houses, reimagined with 18 additional guest suites inspired by former visitors and literary icons Edgar Allen Poe, Walt Whitman, Barbara Fritchie, Patrick Henry, and Oliver Wolcott.

 Four Vagabonds bar